- When: Saturday, 06 June 2020

 What is necessary and also what is unnecessary in Early Childhood provision in order to ensure that children truly experience the natural world?

-Dorothy and Sam will be running Holistic Childcare Saturday Workshops at Rudolf Steiner House* throughout 2020.
-The workshops provide a unique CPD opportunity for all Early Childhood Practitioners and parents with a particular interes in the birth to 3 age group:
+The workshops provide a valuable resource for parents and parent group leaders, and a unique CPD opportunity for all Early Childhood Practitioners with a particular interes in the birth to 3 age group:

 - SAT, 9 MAY - Tell Me a Story